memgraph/docs/docs/how-to-guides/manage-label-based-access-control-permissions.md

 This is an Enterprise feature.
 If the Memgraph Enterprise is not activated, all the created users will be granted all of the privileges.
-Regardless, all of the previously defined privileges will still be applied.
 :::

 Sometimes, authorizing the database by granting and denying clause privileges is not enough to make the